 - i.
 Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
 Basements shall be appropriately designed to ensure that they adequately provide a suitable barrier against contaminants, ground gases and ground water. - iii.
 Basement design and construction must be supported by structural calculations provided by a suitably qualified expert. - iv.
-Design details of the basement waterproofing techniques must be provided prior to commencement onsite. - v.
-Basements must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements. - vi.
-All basements must be designed and constructed to a minimum of Grade 2 standard as defined in BS 8102. - vii.
-The basement design should be completed by a suitably qualified Waterproofing Design Specialist.
-The Waterproofing Specialist must take responsibility for the design liability of the waterproofing and have appropriate professional indemnity cover which covers their business activities.
-They must also have an understanding of hydrology and soil mechanics and hold a relevant professional qualification (i.e. Certified Surveyor in Structural Waterproofing (CSSW) or similar).
+Design details of the basement waterproofing techniques must be provided prior to commencement onsite.

+- v.
+Basements must meet the relevant regional building regulations. - vi.
+All basements must be designed and constructed to meet the requirements of BS 8102: 2009 and achieve a minimum of a Grade 2 standard, except where defined in the guidance to this chapter. - vii.
+The basement waterproofing design should be completed by a suitably qualified Waterproofing Specialist.
+The Waterproofing Specialist must take responsibility for the design liability of the waterproofing system and have appropriate professional indemnity cover which covers their business activities.
+They must also have an understanding of hydrogeology and soil mechanics and hold a relevant professional qualification i.e. Certificated Surveyor in Structural Waterproofing (CSSW) or similar.